9 Strategies to Boost a Child’s Positive Thinking

 6. Glass Half Full, Half Empty

 Similarly, you can present the concept of half full/half empty.
-The child can come up with half full thoughts and half empty thoughts.
-You can use the same concept to have children sort negative and positive thoughts as well.
+The child can come up with half-full thoughts and half-empty thoughts.
+You can use the same idea to have children sort negative and positive thoughts.

 7. Gratitude

-Sometimes those negative thoughts about ourselves, an event or someone else can just fill up our brains.
-Take two minutes and write down three positive things about yourself, the event or the other person.
+Sometimes, those negative thoughts about ourselves, an event, or someone else can fill our brains.
+Take two minutes and write down three positive things about yourself, the event, or the other person.
 Shifting our focus to the positive can help us see things more clearly.

 8. Best Friend's Eyes

-Sometimes the way we talk to ourselves is awful!
-Things like "No one likes you" or "You are never going to be able to do that".
+Sometimes, the way we talk to ourselves is awful!
+Things like "No one likes you" or "You will never be able to do that."
 Can you imagine saying that to someone else?
 Then why do we say it to ourselves?

 Think of your best friend.
-Now think of the negative thought you just had about yourself.
+Now, think of the negative thoughts you just had about yourself.

 If my best friend heard me say this to myself, what would they say?
-If I heard my best friend say this to themselves, what would I say to them?
+If I listened to my best friends say this to themselves, what would I say to them?

 9. Control

-Sometimes the best thing we can do to get a handle on our negative thinking is to think about what it is we can and can't control.
+Sometimes, the best thing we can do to get a handle on our negative thinking is to think about what we can and can't control.

-The fied trip gets cancelled because of the rain.
+The field trip gets canceled because of the rain.
 What a bummer!
 Instead of sitting with lots of negative thoughts about how everything is unfair.
 Think about what you can control and what you can't.
 You can't control the weather.
-But you can control not letting a cancelled field trip ruin your day.
+But you can control not letting a canceled field trip ruin your day.

 Negative thinking is part of being a person.
-It certainly isn' the best part.
+It certainly isn't the best part.
 But negative thoughts, just like negative feelings like sadness and anger, are okay.
 We can be in charge of our thoughts!
-We can use simple strategies to make sure our thoughts are realistic and not making us feel worse.
+We can use simple strategies to ensure our thoughts are realistic and not make us feel worse.

-Try one of these 9 strategies to help your child or student be boost their positive thinking.
+Try one of these nine strategies to help your child or student boost their positive thinking.

 Download the free positive thinking strategies poster in my store.